akeneo/pim-helpcenter/content/md/imports-exports/tailored-export.md

 ::: warning
 Limitations have been set for each Tailored Export profile:
+* Column headers must be unique
 * You can add up to 1,000 columns
+* You can add up to 4 sources in a single column
 * Text fields are limited to 255 characters
-* You can add up to 4 sources in a single column
 :::

+# Discover all transformations

+When adding sources to your columns, you can add different transformations.
+For now are available:
+* `Boolean replacement`: Replace the default values of the boolean attribute (for now only available for the `Enabled` system property)
+* `Concatenate`: Concatenate different sources by adding up to 4 of them per column
+* `Select labels`: Export the labels of your sources instead of codes

 We hope that you enjoy working with Tailored Export 101.
 A more advanced version will be released in the coming months, stay tuned!